Understanding The Value Of Prenuptial And Postnuptial Agreements

-While some people might tend to see the suggestion of a prenuptial and post-nuptial agreement as a negative thing, having one in place can be quite beneficial for both spouses.
-These agreements allow each spouse to protect his or her separate property rights in writing.
-Many couples also use them to specify spousal support, child support and other considerations in the event that the relationship should end in divorce.
+While some people might tend to see the suggestion of a prenuptial or postnuptial agreement as a negative thing, having one in place can be beneficial for both spouses.
+These agreements allow you and your spouse to protect what is most important to you if your marriage does not work out.

 - Partnership interests